Ukraine crisis jolts Europe to push for secure energy supply

 The 27-nation EU is “on the safe side for this winter” but doing “everything possible to get rid of this dependency,” European Commission President Ursula Von der Leyen said Saturday at the Munich Security Conference.
 She accused Russia’s state-owned gas giant Gazprom of “deliberately trying to store and deliver as little as possible while prices and demand are skyrocketing.”

-The crisis escalated Monday with Russia recognizing separatist regions in Ukraine, which could allow troops to deploy there.
-Moscow has said it has no intention of cutting off gas supplies and has continually stressed its role as a reliable energy supplier.
-Security analysts say Russia would have little interest in a total gas cutoff that would deprive it of revenue and give Europe a further incentive to find other sources of energy.
+In a war, security analysts say Russia would have little interest in a total gas cutoff that would deprive it of revenue and give Europe a further incentive to find other sources of energy.

 Countries like Lithuania and Poland have managed to reduce Russian gas imports.
 But Russia accounts for more than one-third of the EU’s supply, and its dominance is entrenched in the Baltic states, Germany, Italy and parts of southeastern Europe.